Feature data

 In geographic information systems, a feature is an object that can have a geographic location and other properties.
 Common types of geometries include points, arcs, and polygons.
 Carriageways and cadastres are examples of feature data.
 Features can be labeled when displayed on a map.

 Feature types

 The definition of features that share membership of a common theme is a feature type, though there are a number of terms for this characteristic, including category, feature class, group, layer, level, object, and theme.

-Layer served as the traditional term of choice, but use of this word has declined, as data has become more object-oriented and less concerned with cartographic layering.
+Layer served as the traditional term of choice, but the use of this word has declined, as data have become more object-oriented and less concerned with cartographic layering.

 Data modelers can use feature types to create a hierarchical structure.
 For example, a dataset may consist of types called highways, streets and lanes.
 The system may group these particular types together under a category called "Roads".